What is ultraviolet visible (uv vis) spectroscopy?

 In saturated ketones, n → π∗ transitions around 280 nm are the lowest energy transition. n → π∗ is forbidden by symmetry consideration.
 Thus the intensity of the band due to this transition is low, although the wavelength is long.

-- Ultraviolet (200 to 400 nm) and visible spectroscopy (400 to 750 nm) is used to detect functional group and the nature of unsaturation in organic chemistry.
+- Ultraviolet (200 to 400 nm) and visible spectroscopy (400 to 750 nm) are used to detect functional groups and the nature of unsaturation in organic chemistry.
 The longer the conjugation give the maximum wavelength of absorption spectrum in organic compounds.
 A compound with sufficient conjugation becomes coloured.
 For example, lycopene is a compound that gives red colour due to eleven conjugated double bonds.

 - The study of ultraviolet spectroscopy can be used to identify suitable tautomeric species.